Vivek-C365/Python-Learning/Hello/Readme.md

 3. Now we have to create a html file in template folder with **index.html**

 4. When ever we click on any link.
 We want that Header and Footer remain same only content get changed.
 For that we create a html file
-    - eg - **we create a base.html** in this Header and footer code will saved for every page
+    - eg - **we create a nav.html** in this Header and footer code will saved for every page

-5. After create base html file we want to update content f body not all webpage.
+5. After create nav html file we want to update content f body not all webpage.
-    - So we Add in base html file after **Navbar** and before **Footer**
+    - So we Add in nav html file after **Navbar** and before **Footer**

             {% block body%}{% endblock body %}

 6. To use Navbar and footer in every webpage
     - We use ***Extend*** function in html file where we want that navbar and footer

+            {% extends 'nav.html' %}

+            {% block body%}
+            This is body
+            {% endblock body %}

 # Work in ADMIN

 1. To login in admin panel of Django we have to create a **super user**